 If you love using cookie cutters, these Gluten Free Cinnamon Sugar Cookies will be a treat.
-They have incredible flavor plain, frosted, or dust them in powdered sugar!
+They have incredible flavor plain, frosted, or dusted in powdered sugar!
 They are so easy to make!

 This gluten free cinnamon sugar cookie recipe is really fun to make.
 This recipe takes plain sugar cookies to a whole new level.
 My family loves to use cookie cutters when it comes to making cut-out cookies.
 We have a big storage bin full of fun shapes!

-If you love cookies as much as we do, you can see all of my gluten-free cookie recipes to find new favorites!
+If you love cookies as much as we do, you can see my gluten-free cookie recipes to find new favorites!

 Why Make These Cookies:

 - Enjoy these cookies as is or frosted with sprinkles.
 Be sure to look and make sure your sprinkles are gluten free!